proofxyz/raffles/README.md

 # Proof raffles

-This public repository contains all the necessary data to reproduce the raffles conducted by PROOF.
+This public repository contains all necessary data to reproduce the raffles conducted by PROOF.
 All raffles are hence verifiable by anyone.

 ## Structure